 Ashur protects the Asherah (Mother Tree/God’s Wife), holding the Bow & Lily-tipped arrow of immaculate conception.

-In Lights in the Sky Part Four I spoke of Ashur, the Alpha Centaurians, and the incoming energies of the Bull (Aldebaran/Taurus, grounding of red life force energies), Ashur’s depiction as a winged bull, and how ancient cultures described the Centaurus constellation as a bull, later as a centaur.
+In Lights in the Sky Part Four we shared some perspective on Ashur, the Alpha Centaurians, and the incoming energies of the Bull (Aldebaran/Taurus, grounding of red life force energies), Ashur’s depiction as a winged bull, and how ancient cultures described the Centaurus constellation as a bull, later as a centaur.
 In January 2015, Ashura’s face appeared in the cloud portrait below, with curved horns on his head (also can be seen as number 3/trinity energy) and a pink butterfly in front of his mouth.
 I’ll come back to the butterfly later in this post.

 Ashura and pink butterfly, photo taken Jan.
 23, 2015, Perth hills, Western Australia.